binidowu/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly: This script displays current directory contents long format with user and group IDs displayed numerically and hidden files (starting with .)

 7. 6-firstdirectory: This script creates a directory named my_first_directory in the /tmp/ directory.

+8. 7-movethatfile: This script moves the file betty from /tmp/ to /tmp/my_first_directory